sape344/URL-Classification/README.md

 I used URL dataset (ISCX-URL-2016) from Canadian Institute for Cybersecurity.
 You can reach dataset using this url: https://www.unb.ca/cic/datasets/url-2016.html

-I collected all the codes into URLclassification.ipynb you are free use my codes :)
+I collected all the codes into URLclassification.ipynb you are free using my codes :)